add0794/stock-trading/README.md

 4. Close
 5. Volume

-Generate data in a separate JSON file, which can bring up when the company's name is discussed and on which date.
+This program uses Tesla and generates its data in two separate JSON files.
+However, you can generate JSON files with stock data and relevant articles for any public company.
+Just run create_json.py before running main.py.

 Make your investing life easier, and perhaps, stop using a certified financial analyst (CFA) to do the dirty work.